neilchvz/infrastructure-portfolio/bash/macos-security/enable-gatekeeper/README.md

 running on the device.

 ## Why this script exists
-This script shares the same origin as the Enable Firewall script — built for a SaaS development client who declined MDM configuration profiles but agreed to a baseline of non-negotiable security requirements.
+This script shares the same origin as the Enable Firewall script, built for a SaaS development client who declined MDM configuration profiles but agreed to a baseline of non-negotiable security requirements.
 Gatekeeper enforcement was one of those requirements.

-Also used as a compliance remediation script — when Addigy's compliance engine detects Gatekeeper is disabled on a managed device, this script runs automatically to remediate without manual intervention.
+Also used as a compliance remediation script.
+When Addigy's compliance engine detects Gatekeeper is disabled on a managed device, this script runs automatically to remediate without manual intervention.